-Copyright lasues
+Copyright Issues

-Although Congress has authorized arbitration for patent disputes, it has not done so for copyright disputes.28 Nevertheless, copyright license agreements may properly provide for binding arbitration of disputes arising out of the agreement.
+Although Congress has authorized arbitration for patent disputes, it has not done so for copyright disputes.29 Nevertheless, copyright license agreements may properly provide for binding arbitration of disputes arising out of the agreement.
 These agreements have been challenged under 28 U.S.C. § 1338(a), which gives federal district courts "original jurisdiction" of actions for copyright infringement as well as for patent infringement.
 In addition, as was the case in patent disputes before 1983, it has been argued that public policy prohibits the submission of copyright claims to arbitration-or at the least, precludes arbitrators from determining the validity of copyrights.
 These arguments have generally not been successful.

 In Kamakazi Music Corp. v.
-Robbins Music Corp., 30 the Court of Appeals endorsed the arbitrability of copyright The court of appeals held that public policy does not prohibit the submission of copyright infringement claims to arbitration.

-infringement claims where copyright validity was not in issue.
+Robbins Music Corp., 30 the Court of Appeals endorsed the arbitrability of copyright infringement claims where copyright validity was not in issue.
 Kamakazi sued for copyright infringement after a license had expired, because Robbins continued to print and sell the copyrighted works.
 Robbins contended that Kamakazi's suit was for breach of contract and the district court lacked jurisdiction.
 In the alternative, Robbins sought arbitration pursuant to the license agreement.
 The district court ruled that the suit was for copyright infringement and the court had jurisdiction, and ordered the case to arbitration.
 Thereafter, the arbitrator rendered an award in favor of Kamakazi, basing his remedies on the U.S. Copyright Act, i.e., statutory damages and attorney's fees.
 Robbins appealed to the U.S. Court of Appeals for the Second Circuit, arguing that the arbitrator had exceeded his authority in applying the Copyright Act in the arbitration proceeding.